 The Michigan Picture

 Roughly 40% or 40,000 of the state’s third-graders demonstrated reading skills that were rated below proficiency (Level 2), as defined in the 2013 MEAP; 10,000 of those showed minimal skills, rated as “not proficient” (Level 4).3

 The percentage of third-graders at Level 4 in each county ranges from a low of 3% in Dickinson and Charlevoix to 19% in Oscoda.
 In some of the most populous counties, such as Wayne, Saginaw and Genesee, 9-10% of third-graders performed at the lowest level.
-The cost of earlier intervention strategies pales in comparison with the cost of high school dropout in the current economy.
+The cost of earlier intervention strategies pales in comparison with the cost of high school dropouts in the current economy.

 As Michigan looks to align its standards with the Common Core—English and math standards developed by the Council of Chief State Officers and the National Governors Center for Best Practice—the test results would more likely reflect Michigan student performance on the national test where almost seven of every 10 fourth-graders (69%) in the state did not demonstrate grade-level skills.
 The NAEP 2013 Grade 4 reading test results dropped the state to a ranking of 37th among the 50 states, according to the 2014 national KIDS COUNT report.4

 Family income makes a difference in academic achievement.